 Keep on Testing

 Once you’ve redesigned your site using your analytics data to guide you, don’t stop there.
 Make sure you continue looking closely at your analytics to see how everything is working.
-Keep testing new things and trying new approaches, and you’ll achieve strong incremental improvement that will keep you maximizing sales.
+Keep testing new things and trying new approaches, and you’ll achieve strong incremental improvement that will keep you maximizing sales with your ecommerce site.

 Victoria Greene is an ecommerce marketing expert and freelance writer who likes to take in-depth looks at sales funnels.
 You can read more of her work at her blog Victoria Ecommerce.